Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/basic_mod.md

 ## Upload & Update

 That's it, a basic empty mod that does nothing has been created.
-Launch Elin and open the Mod Viewer page, find your mod, it should be loaded as `<Private>` because it's a local mod placed in `Package` folder.
+Launch Elin and open the Mod Viewer page, find your mod, it should be loaded as `[Local]` because it's a local mod in the `Package` folder.

 Click your mod and you should see `Publish` button.
 If this mod hasn't been published to the workshop yet, it will be **published**.
 Otherwise the mod will be **updated**.
 ![publish](./assets/publish.png)